mgagvani/minecraft_texture_upscaler/README.md

 7. Run texturepack.py, put in the required information, and enjoy!

 Notes:
-* Type in the model to use in ALL CAPS.
+* Type in the model to use as they are written below.
-* The EDSR model supports x2, x3, and x4 upscaling.
+* The **EDSR** model supports x2, x3, and x4 upscaling.
 It produces the best results, but takes a lot of time to process images.
-* The ESPCN model supports x2, x3, and x4 upscaling.
+* The **ESPCN** model supports x2, x3, and x4 upscaling.
-* The FSRCNN model also supports x2, x3 and x4 upscaling.
+* The **FSRCNN** model also supports x2, x3 and x4 upscaling.
-* The LapSRN model supports x2, x4, x8 upscaling.
+* The **LapSRN** model supports x2, x4, x8 upscaling.
 * By default, the program tries to use CUDA bindings, which will only work if you have compiled OpenCV from source with the appropriate flags, and will only work with an Nvidia GPU.
-If you do not have CUDA it will fall back to using the CPU, which is slower.
+If you do not have CUDA it will fall back to using the CPU, which will take more time.

 ## Contributing
 Don't hesitate to submit an issue with an questions or concerns, or PRs with new functionality!
 Contributing is welcomed and appreciated!